founddrama/vt-code-camp/README.md

 > from Ruby) This talk will cover an overview of what Sass is, how to get it,
 > run it, and use it, and show some examples of its magic.

+The slide deck is available on SlideShare: http://www.slideshare.net/founddrama/wrangling-the-css-beast-with-sass

 ### Resources

 * Sass home page: http://sass-lang.com/